History of Minneapolis: History

 After 1930, the flour mills gradually began to shut down.
 The buildings were either vacated or demolished, the railroad trestle that served the mills was demolished, and the former mill canal and mill ruins were filled in with gravel.
 The last two mills left at the falls were the Washburn "A" Mill and the Pillsbury "A" Mill.
 In 1965, General Mills shut down the Washburn "A" Mill, along with several other of their oldest mills.
 All milling operations throughout the city's corridors such as Hiawatha Avenue and the Midtown Greenway ceased by the early 20th century.
 Demand for rail use also fell as a result.

+In 1934, a large general strike occurred shutting down the city for several months, significant unrest occurred as well as violence against strikers.
+It had significant effects for both labor and politics within the city.

 To continue economic use of the river, civic leaders pushed for plans to build locks and dams, making the Mississippi River navigable above Saint Anthony Falls for the first time.
 Congressional approval for the Upper Minneapolis Harbor Development Project came in 1937 but it wasn't until 1950 through 1963, that the United States Army Corps of Engineers constructed two sets of locks at the lower dam and at the falls.
 They also covered the falls with a permanent concrete apron.
 The project also resulted in the disfiguration of the Stone Arch Bridge by replacing two of the arches with a steel truss.

 The rest of Spirit Island was also obliterated in the process.